adonev/NumMethII/README.md

-# CompPDEs.github.io
+# NumMethII.github.io
-Computational methods for classical PDEs class at NYU taught by Aleks Donev
+Numerical Methods class at NYU taught by Aleks Donev in Spring 2023